mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 by adding a brand new perspective over data and models.
 In fact, Any reasonable Machine Learning solution must deal with assets like ML Models, datasets, features, etc. Therefore, a simple ML application may turn into a complex workflow in order to ensure the best model runs in Production.
-Besides that, developing ML models demand a relevant time assessing and comparing parameters, algorithms and model performance.
+Besides that, developing ML models demands a relevant time assessing and comparing parameters, algorithms and model performance.
 MLOps goal is to address these concerns by tying tools and ML frameworks in order to quickly deploy models to Production (and keep them there).